 - Camp Assistants must either attend their allocated Safeguarding 1 Workshop or the camp assistant safeguarding (video) prior to commencing their role at the camp. https://learning.gaa.ie/campsafeguarding

 Benefits to you.

-- Learn new skills in a work environment
+- Learn new skills in a workplace environment

 - Explore potential career in teaching, coaching and similar professions